Pguin12/CartoonRecommender/README.md

 We created a site that would allow us to create recommendations for people.

-Using Python (and formerly C++) we parsed through our dataset and created an adjacency list, with our weigted edges being those of shared features.
+Using C++ we parsed through our dataset and created an adjacency list, with our weigted edges being those of shared features.

 We gave some options for the user:
 If they want to recommendations related to 2 shows, they can use Djikstras or A star to be able to find a path and see what shows come up along the way.